Home and Back Again

 Get to know subjects at home before you observe them in the field.
 A popular, and fun, subject is birds.
 It works just as well with any subject: animal, plant, fungi, habitat, sky, space, etc. This practice at home trains your brain to record these subjects more quickly and accurately and to observe more deeply when you are outdoors.

-These sections of the Nature Journaler’s Code of Conduct apply to putting respect into practice in our learning process, for different ways of knowing and making meaning, and the history of current science knowledge.
+Reflect on these sections of the Nature Journaler’s Code of Conduct.
+They apply to putting respect into practice in our learning process, for different ways of knowing and making meaning, and the history of current science knowledge.

 “I learn by practicing my nature journaling skills.
 I learn in multiple ways.
 Much of my learning is from others, who in turn have learned from those who nature journaled before.
 I acknowledge and respect people and sources of knowledge.[ii]